ACCREDITED SCHOOLS ASSOCIATE DEGREES

 If online learning takes less hours to complete than traditional learning, is it still as valuable?

 Yes.
 Because online learning requires hard work and dedication, students who can balance school and other responsibilities in their everyday lives to gain a solid education are valuable to potential employers, regardless of the format of their schooling.
 Many individuals attending online programs tend to complete their degree in a short amount of time and are viewed by potential employees as dedicated and driven.

 Do all online schools provide financial aid assistance?

 No, not necessarily.
 Schools with superior credentials have a higher likelihood of providing students with financial assistance.
 Students are encouraged to meet with financial aid representatives prior to enrolling when choosing a school based on this factor.

 For students new to the arena of higher education, the term ‘accredited college’ may be familiar, yet not fully understood.
 So what is accreditation?

-Accreditation is a voluntary act of granting recognition to institutions displaying the credit and appropriate qualifications for delivering quality services, usually with regards to a business or educational facility.
+Accreditation is an act of granting recognition to institutions displaying the credit and appropriate qualifications for delivering quality services, usually with regards to a business or educational facility.
 Many colleges and universities seek accreditation to ensure that their institution is recognized as performing at a level desired by attendees and employers of their alumni.
 Financial aid agencies will more readily offer grants, loans, and work-study packages to accredited colleges.
 The U.S. Department of Education approves accreditation agencies.
 Different credentials may be sought after for various educational facilities, depending on a school’s specialties.